 Where will we store your personal data?

-At Le Bistrot Pierre, we take your safety and security very seriously and we are committed to protecting your personal and financial information.
+At Bistrot Pierre 1994 Ltd, we take your safety and security very seriously and we are committed to protecting your personal and financial information.
 All information kept by us is stored on our secure servers.

 Personal data is held and maintained in a customer database located in the United Kingdom including details of which communications, if any, individuals have opted in to receive.
 Importantly, the database is kept up to date with any requests to delete, amend or access personal data logged, recorded and actioned.
 The database is primarily used to communicate to individuals on promotions, services and products where permission to do so has been obtained.
 In so doing, the option to unsubscribe from future email communication is provided.